Do Go On - 373 - The Star Wars Holiday Special

 I didn't know any of that.

-So apparently the only copy he's ever given away was one to Carrie Fisher
+So apparently the only copy he's ever given away was one to Carrie Fisher,

-who used the misconceived TV special
+who used the misconceived TV special to horrify and entertain her party guest.

 Carrie Fisher was the best.